 Constantly on tour the eastern have played in every nook and corner of the good isles of New Zealand, and have broken strings and dented floors in parts beyond.
-From Papanui to Portland, Shirley to Sydney they’ve seen more than their share of barrooms and street corners, but treat any opportunity to hold it down and play as a gift and one they’d be fools to waste.
+From Papanui to Portland, Shirley to Switzerland, they’ve seen more than their share of stages, street corners and bars but treat any opportunity to hold it down and play as a gift and one they’d be fools to waste.
 They play like they mean it, like its all they know how do…because they do and it is.

-They’ve toured with Steve Earle, the Old Crow Medicine Show (twice) and the Lilʼ Band of Gold as well as opening for everyone from Fleetwood Mac to the Jayhawks to Jimmy Barnes to Justin Townes Earle as well as Jim White, Victoria Williams and Vic Chestnut.
+They’ve toured with Steve Earle (twice), the Old Crow Medicine Show (twice) and the Lilʼ Band of Gold as well as opening for everyone from Fleetwood Mac to the Jayhawks to Jimmy Barnes to Justin Townes Earle as well as Jim White, Victoria Williams and Vic Chestnut.

-Over the past five years having delivered up two albums (‘The Eastern’ and ‘Arrows’), three e.p.’s and near on 1000 shows, The Eastern have garnered a reputation as NZ’s hardest working band.
-They gather converts and friends and great reviews wherever they or their records land.
+Over the past six years having delivered up three albums (‘The Eastern, ‘Arrows’ and ‘Hope & Wire’), three e.p.’s and near on 1000 shows, The Eastern have garnered a reputation as NZ’s hardest working band.
+They gather converts and friends wherever they or their records land.

-Thrillingly the rolling, rambling, shambling, family hoedown atmospheres they project in their live shows have endeared them to the hearts of many.
+Thrillingly the rolling, rambling, spirit raising atmospheres they project in their live shows have endeared them to the hearts of many.
 It’s obvious they care about the audience as much as the songs.
-When they’re playing it all makes sense the loud songs get louder and the slow ones sadder.

 They make friendships and family wherever their songs and stories ring out.
-The trust they’ve built between themselves and the folks who come and hear them is something they’re rightly proud of and they remain thrilled and amazed it’s that relationship that has been able to keep their wheels on the road and their bellies fed, not least the fact that as the years pass the threat of their former day jobs fade back into the ether.
+The trust they’ve built between themselves and the folks who come and hear them is something they’re rightly proud of and they remain thrilled and amazed it’s that relationship that has been able to keep their wheels on the road and their bellies fed, not least the fact that as the years pass the threat of their former day jobs coming back to capture them fades back into the ether.

-Due to start recording their third album in February 2011 plans were waylaid by the chch earthquake, instead they gathered up friends and singers alike in their home town of Lyttelton (chchʼs port) and begin work on the charity record ʻThe Harbour Unionʼ, the album debuted in the top 20 of the NZ Charts and has proved to be a wonderful vehicle through which The Eastern and their friends can trade music for donations to the chch earthquake fund.
+Due to start recording their third album in February 2011 plans were waylaid by the Christchurch earthquake, instead they gathered up friends and singers alike in their home town of Lyttelton (Christchurch’s port) and began work on the charity record ʻThe Harbour Unionʼ, the album debuted in the top 20 of the NZ Chart, was nominated for New Zealand country music album of the year and has proved to be a wonderful vehicle through which The Eastern and their friends can trade music for donations to the Christchurch earthquake fund.

 - Rip it Up